nyaosorg/nyagos/nyagos_en.md

 ## Editor

-* BackSpace , Ctrl-H : Delete a left charactor.
+* BackSpace , Ctrl-H : Delete a charactor left of cursor
-* Enter , Ctrl-M     :
+* Enter , Ctrl-M     : Execute commandline
-* Del                : カーソル上の一文字を削除
+* Del                : Delete a charactor on cursor
-* Home , Ctrl-A      : カーソルを先頭へ移動
+* Home , Ctrl-A      : Move cursor to top
-* ← , Ctrl-B        : カーソルを一文字左へ移動
+* Left , Ctrl-B      : Move cursor to left
-* Ctrl-D             : 0文字の時は NYAGOS を終了、さもなければ Del と同じ
+* Ctrl-D             : Delete a charactor on cursor or quit
-* End , Ctrl-E       : カーソルを末尾へ移動
+* End , Ctrl-E       : Move cursor to the tail of commandline
-* → , Ctrl-F        : カーソルを一文字右へ移動
+* Right , Ctrl-F     : Move cursor right
-* Ctrl-K             : カーソル以降の文字を全て削除し、クリップボードへコピー
+* Ctrl-K             : Remove text from cursor to tail
-* Ctrl-L             : 画面をクリアして、入力した内容を再表示
+* Ctrl-L             : Repaint screen
-* Ctrl-U             : カーソルまでの文字を全て削除し、クリップボードへコピー
+* Ctrl-U             : Remove text from top to cursor
-* Ctrl-Y             : クリップボードの内容を貼り付ける
+* Ctrl-Y             : Paste text from clipboard
-* Esc , Ctrl-[       : 入力内容を全て削除する
+* Esc , Ctrl-[       : Remove all-commandline
-* ↑ , Ctrl-P        : ヒストリ：一つ前の入力内容を展開する
+* UP , Ctrl-P        : Replace commandline to previous input one
-* ↓ , Ctrl-N        : ヒストリ：一つ後の入力内容を展開する
+* DOWN , Ctrl-N      : Replace commnadline to next input one
-* TAB , Ctrl-I       : ファイル名・コマンド名補完
+* TAB , Ctrl-I       : Complete file or command-name

 ## Built-in commnads